Planning your visit

 Lovely picnic spots include Roberts Park.
 Grab your picnic hamper and enjoy the sunshine.

-All fifteen sculptures were inspired by children from the local primary school
+- The Aire Sculpture Trail - all 15 sculptures were inspired by children from the local primary school